-A CRM implementation is one of the surest ways of transforming your organization’s operational efficiency and potentially increase your revenues.
+Implementing a CRM is one of the surest ways to transform your organization’s operational efficiency and potentially increase your revenues.

-But, as noted by the Merkle Group, up to 63% of all CRM implementation projects experience issues right from the adoption stage and, in most cases, fail.
-That’s not an interesting statistic.
-There are certain issues that if not handled properly, will result in the whole project’s failure.
+However, as noted by the Merkle Group, up to 63% of all CRM implementation projects experience issues right from the start, and in most cases, fail.
+That’s not a great statistic.
+There are certain issues that, if not handled properly, will result in the whole project’s failure.

-So, what exactly frustrates teams while implementing CRMs and cause failure?
-Here are a few that should be obvious from the word go.
+So, what exactly frustrates teams and cause failure while implementing CRMs?
+Here are a few that are clear from the start.

 Is it possible to successfully implement CRM software?
 The answer is a resounding yes.
 At Plumlogix.com, we’ve helped many companies implement CRMs (Salesforce) and realize huge ROIs.